 Nucleic Acid Therapy Accelerator (NATA)

 Nucleic acid therapeutics have world-changing potential for treating diseases.
 Rather than conventional treatments that target proteins, nucleic acid therapeutics target the genetic blueprint of a disease to achieve long-term or curative effects.
-NATA’s mission is to accelerate the development of these treatments, as well as advancing the technology used to manufacture and administer them.
+The Nucleic Acid Therapy Accelerator mission is to accelerate the development of these treatments, as well as advancing the technology used to manufacture and administer them.

 What is it?